Saltmarsh

 Just beyond the seawall are areas of saltmarsh, coastal wetlands that are flooded and drained by saltwater brought in by the tide.
 Saltmarsh is also known as Atlantic salt meadow.

-Saltmarshes form along sheltered coastlines, such as estuaries, when mudflats reach the level of the average high tide and salt-tolerant (halophytic) plants, such as glassworts and Cord Grass, become established.
+Saltmarshes form along sheltered coastlines, such as estuaries, when mudflats reach the level of the average high tide and salt-tolerant (halophytic) plants, such as glassworts and cord grass, become established.
 These plants trap more sediments and help the saltmarsh to grow.
 As the height of the saltmarsh increases, so different plants become established.

 The rate at which the saltmarsh grows depends on the amount of sediment in the water, wave action and the topography of the shoreline; saltmarsh may be extensive on gently sloping shores, such as the Gwent Levels, or limited to only a few metres on steep shores.